OpenHFT/Chronicle-Map/README.md

 You should set the .entries(..) and .entrySize(..) to those you require.

-# Example :Simple Hello World
+# Example : Simple Hello World

 This simple chronicle map, works just like ConcurrentHashMap but stores its data off-heap.
 If you want to use Chronicle Map to share data between java process you should look at the next exampl